Henry Barnes (traffic engineer): New York City

 Barnes was appointed traffic commissioner to New York City on January 15, 1962, by Mayor Robert F. Wagner, and kept on by Mayor John V. Lindsay.
 In 1962, Barnes fought with domineering city planner Robert Moses and killed the planned elevated Lower Manhattan Expressway.
 In 1963, he had an idea for expanding the Long Island Expressway capacity in Queens by adding three more lanes in each direction plus a second, four-lane deck above it.
 The upper deck would have no exits and run inbound in the morning and outbound in the evening.
 The "semi-actuated signal" that allows pedestrians to influence the change of traffic lights was another idea of Barnes, thought to have been introduced in 1964.
 With regards to the city's traffic signals, Barnes declared to repaint all of the traffic signals throughout the city of New York in the early 1960s.
 Prior to the early 1960s, traffic signals throughout the city were originally dark olive green.
 They were repainted yellow in the early 1960s.
 He was also involved in the completion of converting major avenues to one-way in New York City, a project started in 1949.
 He reportedly suggested solving Manhattan's traffic problems by making all avenues one-way, north.
 Barnes endorsed the use of seat belts, built municipal parking garages and implemented widespread use of parking meters.

 Recognition

 Barnes was featured in Life Magazine November 13, 1964, edition – "New York's traffic jam doctor".
 He also appeared as a "Mystery Guest #1" on the television show What's My Line? which first aired on February 18, 1962.
 Barnes was also featured in Popular Mechanics Magazine in January 1953.

 The Theodore M. Matson Memorial Award was bestowed on him in 1968.

+His autobiography, The Man with the Red and Green Eyes, was dedicated to his wife, Hazel M. Barnes (September 1, 1909 - September 20, 1992).